ademirqj/js_json/README.md

 ##Go to HTML.

-- We create a basic html and link with the JavaScript through paragraph ID "showhtml" and "showhtml2" to the second JSON.
+- We create a basic html and link with the JavaScript through paragraph ID "showhtml" and "showhtml2" to show the content.

 ```html
 <!DOCTYPE html>